oohlaf/dotsecrets/README.rst

 This configuration file contains two filters for mutt and irssi.
 Each filter contains one or more secrets.
 These secrets are used to filter the files in the Git repository for sensitive data.
+Each secret has an optional description field.

 Linking filters and secrets